ckeditor/ckeditor5/docs/features/feature-digest.md

 							class="tree__item__badge__text">Premium feature</span></span></a>
 			</td>
 			<td>
 				Securely upload, store, edit, and utilize your images and files in CKEditor 5.
-Simplify media discovery in your uploads with the media browser, alongside an intuitive Image Editor for image adjustments.
-				Designed to facilitate organization, CKBox enables integrations, maintains permissions, and uses Workspaces for categorizing files according to the user, document, or customer.
-It guarantees fast loading and optimal display of your images across devices through an efficient CDN.<br />Deployable on-premise or as cloud SaaS.<br />
+Simplify media discovery in your uploads with the media browser alongside an intuitive Image Editor for image adjustments.
+Designed to facilitate organization, CKBox enables integrations, maintains permissions, and uses Workspaces to categorize files according to the user, document, or customer.
+It guarantees fast loading and optimal display of your images across devices through an efficient CDN.
+Deployable on-premise or as cloud SaaS.
 			</td>
 		</tr>
 		<tr id="ckfinder">